The Ultimate Guide to Project Tracking

 Project work often consists of individual work that combines to create group work.
-Often causing work to be sloppy, unorganized and not cohesive.
+Often causing work to be sloppy, unorganized, and not cohesive.
 This can potentially cause tension within the team.
-However, when a team leader that diligently engages in project tracking, these problems become issues of the past.
-By staying on top of each of the activities involved in the project the team are united, collaborate effectively and work well together.
+However, when a team leader diligently engages in project tracking, these problems become issues of the past.
+By staying on top of each of the activities involved in the project the team is united, collaborates effectively and works well together.

 Project tracking can aid to create a team culture of empowerment.
-Having a group of people working toward a goal creates an environment where by people want to succeed with the end goal in sight.
-By following the best practices of project tracking any organization can be the team who meet their goals and succeed.
+Having a group of people working toward a goal creates an environment whereby people want to succeed with the end goal in sight.
+By following the best practices of project tracking any organization can be the team that meets their goals and succeeds.

 1. Plan your project before it starts